LorenzoZaccagnini/teen-support-platform/README.md

 ## Our vision
 * The project is open source for maximum transparency
+* We love Democracy, every member can exercise power by voting
 * Everyone can improve this project, for example translate this project in your language if you want!
 * Our support roles are voluntary
-* Support roles are from remote and asynchronous, help other people WHEN you want and WHERE you want, you just need an internet connection.
+* Support roles are from remote and asynchronous, help other people WHEN you want and WHERE you want, you just need an internet connection
 * We protect our users identity, we believe in anonymity

 ## We believe in